dev-nanny/dev-nanny.github.io/README.md

 ## Installation

 Dev-Nanny needs to be installed per individual project using Composer.
+If Composer is not (yet) installed, do so before proceeding, follow the [Composer installation instructions].

 Run the following command on the command-line inside your project folder:

     php composer.phar require dev-nanny/dev-nanny --dev